Rod CarewRodney Cline Carew

 Carew hit .332 in 1969 en route to his first batting title, helping Minnesota win the inaugural AL West crown.
 He was hitting .366 in 51 games in 1970 before a knee injury sidelined him for three months.

-Carew hit .333 in 1978 to win his seventh and final batting crown, then left via free agency for the California Angels.
+Carew hit .333 in 1978 to win his seventh and final batting crown, then was traded to the California Angels prior to the 1979 season.
 In seven years in California, Carew – who moved to first base in 1976 – led the Angels to their first two AL West titles in 1979 and 1982, batting .294 in the ALCS for California.

-Carew retired following the 1985 season after reaching the 3,000-hit milestone that summer, becoming the 16th player to join that exclusive club.
+Carew remained an active player through the 1985 season, reaching the 3,000-hit milestone that summer, becoming the 16th player to join that exclusive club.
 In 1990, he became the 27th player elected to the Hall of Fame in his first year of eligibility.

 “He doesn’t have to prove anything,” said Twins manager Gene Mauch during that magic summer of 1977.
 “All he has to do is retire and wait for the Hall of Fame to call.”